Azure VM Deployments

 You can edit an Azure VM deployment while it is deactivated or active.

 When you stop a deployment, all existing VM instances are deleted.
-After you edit properties and then restart the deployment, Control Hub uses Azure Resource Manager to provision a new group of VM instances and launch a new StreamSets engine instance on each VM instance.
+After you edit properties and then restart the deployment, Control Hub uses Azure Resource Manager to provision a new group of VM instances and launch a new IBM StreamSets engine instance on each VM instance.

 When you edit a deployment while it is active, existing VM instances might be deleted, depending on the following types of edited properties: